 Why are Logistics SaaS companies growing so fast in India?

 The rapid rise of e-commerce, increasing D2C brands, demand for faster deliveries, and the need for digital tracking systems have accelerated the adoption of Logistics SaaS in India.
-Businesses also prefer SaaS because it is affordable, scalable, and easy to integrate with existing workflows.

-How do Logistics SaaS platforms help e-commerce brands?
+How do Logistics SaaS platforms help brands?

 These platforms assist e-commerce sellers by offering automated shipping, courier selection, real-time tracking, return management, address validation, and multi-warehouse fulfillment.
 This leads to lower delivery costs, fewer failed deliveries, and improved customer satisfaction.